Skagit River Eagle Paddle Tour

-Come out and experience the classic Skagit eagle float trip on a stand-up paddle board or kayak.
+Our Skagit River eagle paddling tour is the classic eagle float trip but on a stand-up paddle board or kayak.
 This section of river will take you from Marblemount to Rockport, a beautiful section of the river that is home to dozens to hundreds of bald eagles during the late fall and early winter.
-Our permit for this tour runs from December to February.
+Our permit for this tour runs from December to the end of February.

 Peak viewing months are December and January where it’s possible to see 100 to 200 eagles per tour.

 Note that you will need basic River SUP or Kayak skills to go on this tour.
 This is not a float with propane heaters and hot chocolate with marshmallows.
 But it is a super epic trip if you’re dressed right and have the skills.

 This is a skills based tour where you will continue to build your skills for paddling Class 1 – 2 rivers.

 Learn more from the Skagit River Bald Eagle Interpretive Center.

 2023 Schedule: 1/7, and 2/11